aml7733/bucket-list-jquery/spec-js.md

 [] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend. <!-- bucket show page has rendered json => js model and next button functionality -->
 [] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.  <!-- user show page has bucket index button, renders json => js model for each -->
 [] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.  <!-- buckets have many items on index page render -->
-[] Include at least one link that loads or updates a resource without reloading the page.  <!-- user show page also has create bucket form, submitted with jquery post -->
+[] Include at least one link that loads or updates a resource without reloading the page.  <!-- bucket show page has create item form, submitted with jquery post -->
 [x] Translate JSON responses into js model objects.
-[] At least one of the js model objects must have at least one method added by your code to the prototype. <!-- using ES6 class syntax, bucket has total_cost method -->
+[x] At least one of the js model objects must have at least one method added by your code to the prototype. <!-- using ES6 class syntax, bucket has total_cost method -->
 Confirm

 [x] You have a large number of small Git commits